aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/lists/update-paragraph-list-format-in-a-document/_index.md

 ﻿---
-title: "Update the formatting properties of a Paragraph List in a Word document"
+title: "Update the formatting properties of a Paragraph List in a Word document online"
-second_title: " online"
 articleTitle: "Update the formatting properties of a Paragraph List"
 linktitle: "Update the formatting properties of a Paragraph List"
 type: docs